VIAUAD02/laborok/docs/english/04-android-ui-charts/index.md

 ...
 ```

-First, download the [compressed file] containing the application images (./downloads/res.zip) and extract it.
+First, download the [compressed file](./downloads/res.zip) containing the application images and extract it.
 Copy the mipmap directory in it to the app/src/main/res folder (in Studio, while standing in the res folder, press `Ctrl+V`).

 !!!info "Managing screens in Android apps"
 	Most mobile applications are built from a combination of distinct pages/screens.
 One of the first major decisions we make when designing an application is how to structure these screens and how to navigate between them.
 For an Android-based application, there are several options: